treatwell/uala-cdk8s-deployer/README.md

 * `name`: It contains the exactly name of the cluster
 * `environments`: A list of environments the cluster should contain, based on the structure of the Iac Repo
-* `settings`: Useful settings for the tool, like secret credentials and rancher project.
+* `settings`: Useful settings for the tool, like secret credentials.
 This section can exist at cluster level or at application level, missing informations will be merged with cluster ones.

 In setting sections the tool expects to find how can access the cluster and how to deploy.
-In the example above, the tool will use the secret to connect to the cluster and deploy environments to the specific Rancher Project defined.

 In the `secret` field you have to specify the path where to find a secret with the auth method.
 The secret should be encrypted with `sops` and should have the following structure: